Advantages & Disadvantages of Integral Blinds

 2. Long-life Span

-Panes of Glass work very well to keep the Blinds protected from wear and tear.
-Prolonged use of the regular curtains or blinds can leave them dusty or torn.
-The homeowners who have little kids or over-enthusiastic pets will know how costly it is to replace the damaged Blinds repeatedly.
+Homeowners with young children or overenthusiastic pets will know how costly it is to replace damaged Blinds repeatedly.
 But since Windows with Integrated Blinds are immune to damage, their life span can go as long as ten to fifteen years!

 Integral Blinds